dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  A vow is a purely religious act which cannot be taken in a fit of passion.
-It can be taken only with a mind purified and composed and with God as witness.
+  Any man who reads too much and uses his own brain too little falls into lazy habits of thinking.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1337 days)
+## 🌟 Experiences (1338 days)

 ### 🧮 Programming languages